 On the other hand, the LM7805 and the LM323T have suggested operation circuit that only show ripple control via some capacitors without the need for a buzzing inductor.
 Ultimately, if done right, the LM7805 should be enough for three or four lights.

 It was decided to use three power regulators.
 Given their usage, the LM7805 are almost burning all the time so they need to be cooled.
 For that purpose, a small aluminum shim was cut and the power regulators screwed onto the shim.
 Then, for some additional thermal mass, an old CPU cooler was glued onto the aluminium shim using some thermal glue compound.
-This now offers sufficient mass to keep the power regulators working consistently and without burning them.
+Furthermore, some active cooling is added, mainly due to the fact that the control board will be placed inside the same container where the plants grow where there is no air flow.

 Similarly, while all of this seems very nice from the point of view of "digitizing" a garden, there is not much actual "automation" going on, such that for that purpose, some additional sensors are required.
 One of the first tasks to accomplish is to be able to water the plants automatically without having to do so manually.
 Perhaps the easiest way to accomplish that is to use a soil moisture sensor that can be arbitrarily calibrated.